-Jared Kushner Wanted to Talk to the Russians In Secret
+Jared Kushner Wanted to Talk to the Russians in Secret

 Reuters additionally reports that the December conversation was one of at least three previously undisclosed conversations that Kushner had with Kislyak since April of last year, and that, according to six sources, there may have been multiple conversations between the two beyond that.
 Kushner’s lawyer, in response, claimed that Kushner “participated in thousands of calls” over that time and “has no recollection of the calls as described.”

-Ultimately, the Times reports that the backchannel idea was never followed up on by the Trump team or the Russians, and was dropped altogether after President Trump named Rex Tillerson — the former Exxon chief with an already close relationship with Kremlin officials — as his nominee for secretary of state.
+Ultimately, the Times reports that the backchannel idea was never followed up on by the Trump team or the Russians, and was dropped altogether after President Trump named Rex Tillerson — the former Exxon chief with an already close relationship to Kremlin officials — as his nominee for secretary of State.

 The discussion was not disclosed at the time by the Trump transition team, though it seems they did later disclose (and attempt to downplay) the meeting in March.
-The New Yorker also reported about the Trump Tower meeting in March, adding at that time that the White House had said the purpose of the meeting was to develop “a more open line of communication in the future.”
+The New Yorker also reported on the Trump Tower meeting in March, adding that the White House had said the purpose of the meeting was to develop “a more open line of communication in the future.”

-The White House did not respond to requests for comment from the Post or Times about the meeting or Kushner’s request on Friday, nor could the Wall Street Journal reach Kushner’s lawyer regarding the story.
+The White House did not respond to requests for comment from the Post or Times about the meeting or Kushner’s request on Friday; similarly, The Wall Street Journal was unable to reach Kushner’s lawyer regarding the story.
 Speaking with reporters on Saturday, current White House national security adviser H.R.
-McMaster said that he was “not concerned” about the reports, adding that “we have backchannel communications with a number of countries” which allows the U.S. to “communicate in a discreet manner.”
+McMaster said that he was “not concerned” about the reports, adding that “we have backchannel communications with a number of countries,” which allows the U.S. to “communicate in a discreet manner.”

-A few days after making the backchannel inquiry, Kushner also met, apparently at Kislyak’s request, with Sergey Gorkov, a Russian intelligence officer-turned-banker with close ties to Russian president Vladimir Putin.
-Gorkov was one of the people who was sanctioned by the U.S. following Russia’s 2014 invasion of Crimea.
-Reuters adds that the FBI is looking into whether “Russians suggested to Kushner or other Trump aides that relaxing economic sanctions would allow Russian banks to offer financing to people with ties to Trump” and that Gorkov’s bank, Russian state-owned Vnesheconombank, is not only under U.S. sanctions, but was implicated in a recent espionage case which led to one of its executives being jailed for spying.
+A few days after making the backchannel inquiry, Kushner, apparently at Kislyak’s request, also met with Sergey Gorkov, a Russian intelligence officer turned banker with close ties to Russian president Vladimir Putin.
+Gorkov was one of the people sanctioned by the U.S. following Russia’s 2014 invasion of Crimea.
+Reuters adds both that the FBI is looking into whether “Russians suggested to Kushner or other Trump aides that relaxing economic sanctions would allow Russian banks to offer financing to people with ties to Trump” and that Gorkov’s bank, Russian state-owned Vnesheconombank, not only is under U.S. sanctions but also was implicated in a recent espionage case that led to one of its executives being jailed for spying.
 The bank has said that the meeting with Kushner was one of many conducted as part of a new corporate strategy.

-Kushner did not disclose that meeting with Gorkov, or the contact with Kislyak, in his application for security clearance as a member of the Trump administration, which his lawyer has claimed was an simple error that Kushner quickly rectified.
+Kushner did not disclose that meeting with Gorkov or the contact with Kislyak in his application for security clearance as a member of the Trump administration, which his lawyer has claimed was a simple error that Kushner quickly rectified.

 Earlier this week, it was confirmed that Kushner, who is also President Trump’s son-in-law, was one of the Trump officials being investigated as part of the ongoing FBI probe into Russia’s intervention in last year’s presidential election.
 Kushner and Flynn were among the Trump associates involved in at least 18 undisclosed calls and emails with people linked to the Putin regime in the seven months before the election in November, according to Reuters.

-Furthermore, while Kushner hasn’t been interviewed by the FBI yet, that doesn’t mean they won’t be.
-A source close to Comey told The New Yorker’s Ryan Lizza that the FBI not having contacted Kushner is “either meaningless with respect to culpability or, pointing to the riskier side, the more likely that he’s implicated, because the people you’re really suspicious of you don’t really interview until later.”
+Furthermore, while Kushner hasn’t been interviewed by the FBI yet, that doesn’t mean he won’t soon be.
+A source close to Comey told The New Yorker’s Ryan Lizza that the FBI not having interviewed Kushner is “either meaningless with respect to culpability or, pointing to the riskier side, the more likely that he’s implicated, because the people you’re really suspicious of you don’t really interview until later.”